A woman in a yellow cardigan with documents, suggesting paperwork or documentation in real estate.

 1. Personal Identification

 The mortgage lender will want to make sure they’re lending to the right person – and not someone pretending to be you – so a valid form of identification will be required.
-It must be government-issued and have a photo.
+It must be government-issued and include a photo.
 Acceptable forms of ID include a state-issued driver’s license or ID card, passport or U.S. alien registration card.

 2. Social Security Card